simplicitesoftware/module-pizzeria/README.md

 In order to have the frontend working the password for the webservices-only user `pizzeria` must be `simplicite`.

-This ca ben acheived by importing the follwing XML:
+This can be acheived by importing the following XML:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>